-This fungal infection, while rare in much of the U.S., is fairly common in northern Wisconsin, including much of the state covered by Marshfield Clinic Health System.
+Blasto, also known as blastomycosis, is a fungal infection.
+While rare in much of the U.S., it’s fairly common in northern Wisconsin including much of the state covered by Marshfield Clinic Health System.
 And, it can cause serious illness if not treated appropriately.

 Who’s at risk for blasto?

-Anyone farming, camping, landscaping, hiking or doing anything that stirs up the soil is at risk.
-If you develop pneumonia and believe you were exposed to blastomycosis, let your doctor or an infectious disease specialist, know.
+Anyone who farms, camps, landscapes, hikes or does anything that stirs up the soil is at risk.
+If you develop pneumonia and think you were exposed to blasto, let your doctor, or an infectious disease specialist, know.